 But instead of saying bully, for now I am going to say “perceived bully.”
 I believe a bully is someone who intentionally tries to harm, insult, or coerce other people.
 Many people believe that bullying is the result of poor parenting.
 A child who is modeled bad behavior…exposed to violent movies or video games…or someone hanging out with the wrong crowd.
 This can often be the case, but sometimes…sometimes, it can be special needs.

 For those who have read my blog, you know I have multiple children who have special needs.
 They all have varying degrees of needs, and all exhibit their behaviors in different ways.
-But two of my kids have been seen as a bully: one at home, and one at school.
+But two of my kids have been s as perceived as a bully: one at home, and one at school.

-My child who struggles at school honestly has the sweetest heart.
+My child who struggles at school truly has the sweetest heart.
 She relies on medication to assist with some of her behaviors, and when she first wakes up she is WIRED.
 Within 45 minutes, however, she is my most helpful, sweet, and compliant child of the family.
 More so than any of my children without special needs.
-She helps watch the babies, she assists with tidying up, getting lunches, and any other tasks I need help with during the crazy morning routine.
+She helps with her younger siblings, assists with tidying up, making lunches, and any other tasks I need help with during the crazy morning routine.
 She loves snuggles, hugs and kisses, and adores all of her friends.
-She is a social butterfly, loves organizing activities, and joining in on group activities with her friends.
+She is a social butterfly, loves organizing activities, and joining in with her friends.
 She loves other people and being accepted into the group.

-The problem is, with some types of special needs, learning not to do something is difficult.
+Unfortunately, with some types of special needs/invisible disabilities, learning not to do something is difficult.
+Many children have brains that are wired differently and are unable to process the same lessons their peers can.
 Some of my kids don’t understand cause and effect.
-They don’t comprehend that mean comments hurt others.
-They don’t realize that cheating during a game might cause children to find new players.
-My child doesn’t understand that if you think something is ugly, you keep that thought to yourself, rather than stating your opinion.
-These social norms are beyond many kiddo’s comprehension and usually result in many hurt feelings.
-Although my child can hurt others, I can’t think of anyone that any of them dislike.
+Many don’t comprehend how mean comments hurt others.
+They have difficulty realizing that cheating during a game might cause children to seek out new players.
+My child doesn’t understand that personal thoughts should often be kept to yourself rather than stating them out loud.
+These social norms are beyond many kiddo’s comprehension and often result in hurt feelings.
+Although my child can hurt others, I can’t think of anyone they dislike.
 They don’t seek out to hurt other kids.
 They don’t intentionally want to cause harm, and they certainly don’t target anyone with the intention of anything sinister.
 But they continue these behaviors due to their special needs; their permanent brain damage that unfortunately has no cure.
+Reading social cues will always be a struggle and the fall out is often disastrous.

 The most challenging aspect of being the parent of a perceived bully, is the effect it has on children.
-Not only is there a child somewhere getting their feelings hurt, but every time I receive an e-mail, or phone call, I am reminded that my child has struggles.
+Not only is there a child somewhere getting their feelings hurt, but every time I receive an e-mail, or phone call, I am reminded that my child too faces the fallout of their actions.
 While they may have friends and children to play with at school, they might not have close friends or best friends because of these struggles.
-Elementary school is not as integral, but as kids continue to age and enter middle and high school, close friends mean a lot.
-Being invited to birthday parties and play dates are important, and being excluded, down right sucks.
-I know my child does mean things, but I also know her heart.
+My biggest prayer as a mother is that my children will all have friends, and often that is not our reality.
+Kids crave friendships in the early years and friends to play with.
+As kids continue to age and enter middle and high school, close friends mean a lot.
+Being invited to birthday parties and special events are important, and being excluded down right sucks.
+I know my child can say mean things, but I also know her heart.
 Her intentions.
 And her love.
-I know the serious effects that she faces due to decisions before she was born, and the constant price she has to pay because of it.
+I know the serious obstacles that she will have to face throughout her life due to decisions made before she was born, and the constant price she has to pay because of it.
 It breaks my heart.
 Seeing your child as anything but accepted can be excruciating.

 So why do I share this?
 Of course to shout out solidarity with any other special needs parents out there who might be facing the same challenge, and to let you know you are not alone.
 But also to the parent of children on the receiving end.
 To the teacher, and neighbor.
 I am sorry.
 My child is sorry.
 We never want to see another child hurt.
 But also a reminder to have grace.
 To see their innocence as a child and behaviors that are beyond their control.
 Know that so many of these kiddos really do mean well, but get stuck in their execution of things.
 I want to say it is OK to tell your child that my child had special needs.
 That sometimes my child does things they shouldn’t, or sometimes needs extra help to understand and play games.
-To know that my child loves your child, and desperately wants to be friends, but has struggles we all can’t see, in how to actually do that.
-And of course to say I appreciate and want to know when incidents come up…but it does hurt.
-Not from you.
-Not even from my child.
-But from the situation and realization of everything is really means for my child and their future.
+To know that my child loves your child, and desperately wants to be friends, but has struggles we all can’t see on how to execute that.
+And of course to say I appreciate and want to know when incidents come up and that hopefully together, through education, understanding and grace, we can all move forward together.

-For those of you with kiddo’s also struggling, I have developed a great system that you can present to your child’s class, coach, teacher, neighbors, or family members in understanding your child and will be sharing that here soon!
+For those of you with kiddo’s also struggling, I have developed a great system that you can present to your child’s class, coach, teacher, neighbors, or family members in understanding your child.
+You can use it to explain to your own child about invisible disabilities and help foster better understanding in the classroom!
+To find out more information, click here.

 Stay up to date on future posts!